MERI Quarterly Meeting and Iftaar on May 23, 2018

 Greetings friends of MERI,

 MERI is a member-supported organization, and we need your support to accomplish our goals.
 Your tax-deductible donations will help us continue challenging Islamophobia, racism, and all forms of oppression in 2018.
-We have a goal to raise a minimum budget of $16k in 2018 in order to continue our work.
 We hope you will contribute using the link below.
 Can you pledge to become a MERI monthly sustainer?
 Recurring monthly donations ensure our important work can continue in the coming year.
 One-time contributions in any amount are also crucial support.

 We know we can count on your social justice partnership, your continued financial support, and your participation in MERI events.